Jason2Brownlee/blog/content/posts/q3test-bots.md

 I remember spending a lot of time trying to get bots working with one of these releases.

-It may have been the q3test.
+It may have been the q3test v1.05.

-We had to run a command that modified the game, then we could use commands to spawn bots.
+We had to run a program that modified the game, then we could use commands in-game to spawn bots.
 The fun was figuring out what all the bot commands did.

 The bots were no good, but we had a lot of fun with it all.